-- are competent to deliver first-aid training - have qualified trainers - teach relevant course content in the correct way - have the necessary quality assurance systems in place. - Lists of staff with First Aid qualifications are displayed in the Medical Rooms and in the School Office. - The use of a defibrillator is normally included in basic First Aid training but where necessary, anyone can use the defibrillator in an emergency situation. - Members of staff who may be required to administer medicines must complete training in the administration of medicines. - Members of staff who may be required to administer an adrenaline auto-injector (Epi-pen) must complete specific training.

-All staff working in the EYFS must hold a paediatric First Aid qualification.
+- are competent to deliver first-aid training - have qualified trainers - teach relevant course content in the correct way - have the necessary quality assurance systems in place. - Lists of staff with First Aid qualifications are displayed in the Medical Rooms and in the School Office, and on SharePoint. - The use of a defibrillator is normally included in basic First Aid training but where necessary, anyone can use the defibrillator in an emergency situation. - Members of staff who may be required to administer medicines must complete training in the administration of medicines. - Members of staff who may be required to administer an adrenaline auto-injector (Epipen) must complete specific training. - All staff working in the EYFS must hold a paediatric First Aid qualification.
 There must be one 12 hour Paediatric First Aid trained person on site at any one time.
-[Note current dispensation on renewal]

 First Aid Kits are situated throughout the school.
-Staff taking children off-site for an activity must collect a First Aid kit from either School Nurse.
+Staff taking children off-site for an activity must collect a First Aid kit from the Medical Room.
 The contents of the First Aid Kits are to be regularly checked and maintained by the School Nurse's.
+Staff mus ensure they let nurses know when they use anything from a first aid kit.
 As a minimum, First Aid boxes will include:

-- a leaflet giving general guidance on first aid (eg HSE's leaflet Basic advice on first aid at work)

-- 20 individually wrapped sterile plasters (of assorted sizes), appropriate to the type of work (you can provide hypoallergenic plasters if necessary)

-- two sterile eye pads

-- two individually wrapped triangular bandages

-- six safety pins

-- two large, individually wrapped, sterile, unmedicated wound dressings

-- six medium-sized, individually wrapped, sterile, unmedicated wound dressings
+- sterile plasters (of assorted sizes), appropriate to the type of work (you can provide hypoallergenic plasters if necessary) - sterile eye pads - ndividually wrapped triangular bandages - safety pins - large, individually wrapped, sterile, unmedicated wound dressings - medium-sized, individually wrapped, sterile, unmedicated wound dressings

 - micropore tape

 - cleansing wipes

-- two disposable ice packs
+- disposable ice packs

-- two normal saline sterile pods
+- normal saline sterile pods

 - scissors

 - disposable gloves (at least 2 pairs)

 - clinical waste disposal bag